t--becker/tech-writer-ide/README.md

 * Visual Github integration
   * Use the d3js library to show a visual representation of bitbucket branches (http://bl.ocks.org/mbostock/4339083)
   * allow to commit and merge branches by dragging streams together.

+* Bugs
+  * Throws "no action" when no files are open and user presses button.